yaelShechter/yaelShechter/README.md

 ### Hi there, I'm Yael 👋

-## I'm a third year Computer Science Student
+## I'm a computer science graduate and working at SAP Labs

 - 🌱 I’m currently learning how to build a debugger :)
-- 🥅 2021 Goals: Contribute more to Open Source projects and participate in a CTF competition!
+- 🥅 2023 Goals: Contribute more to Open Source projects and participate in a CTF competition!
-- 🎹 Fun fact: I love swimming and playing piano.
+- 🎹 Fun fact: I love playing piano.

 ### Connect with me: